You have no items in your cart. Want to get some nice things?Go shopping

 He sees the old and disturbed, the daytime workers and reformed criminals seated around him.
 Notices Victor looking sheepish.
 Familiar dudes glance at Milo with knowing, sympathetic faces.
 They have felt the same untenable emotions for Ashley lancing their guts.
 Nothing needs be said.
 You can love the wind or the sea or the sun, but you can’t have them, and someday – without meaning to – they will wound you, in a deep and profound manner.

 Milo hears the Panasonic crackling at his side and all other distractions fade.
 Transistor Man has a mission; he endures.

 Max Talley is a writer and artist from New York City who lives in Southern California.
-His fiction and essays have appeared in numerous journals, including Fiction Southeast, Gravel Magazine, Entropy, Vol.1 Brooklyn, Bridge Eight, Santa Fe Literary Review, and The Opiate, Talley's novel, Yesterday We Forget Tomorrow, was published in 2014, and he is associate editor for Santa Barbara Literary Journal.
+His fiction and essays have appeared in numerous journals, including Fiction Southeast, Entropy, Vol.1 Brooklyn, Bridge Eight, Santa Fe Literary Review, and The Opiate, Talley's novel, Yesterday We Forget Tomorrow, was published in 2014 and his fiction collection, My Secret Place, is forthcoming from Main Street Rag Publishing.